Today took me over James Peak, the last thirteener on the trail.

-At 13,294 ft, James Peak is the thirteener on the trail, and once we dropped down the north side of the mountain, it will be the last time the trail would even approach 13,000 feet.
+At 13,294 ft, James Peak is the last thirteener on the trail.
+Once we dropped down the north side of the mountain, it would be the last time the trail approached 13,000 feet.
 I breathed a sigh of relief; hopefully the trail would become a little bit easier now that it would never be this high again.

 The summit area was rather rocky, and this extended down the steep north face of the mountain.
 Eventually, the trail leveled out a little bit, following a narrow ledge carved out of the side of a slope.
 We were able to see the towns of Winter Park and Fraser along this stretch of trail.